randomtruffles/Dominion_League/rules.md

 ### <a name="6.4"></a>6.4.
 Difficulty scheduling

+If you have any scheduling issues, inform your moderator.

+<a name="6.4.1"></a>6.4.1.
+If you are going to be unavailable for a significant chunk of time during the season, make a post in your division channel explaining the situation and tagging your division and your moderator.

+<a name="6.4.2"></a>6.4.2.
+If you are going to be late to a scheduled match, or need to reschedule, inform your opponent as soon as possible.

-If you have any scheduling issues, or if your opponent does not show up for a scheduled match, please inform your moderator.
+<a name="6.4.3"></a>6.4.3.
+If your opponent is 15 minutes late to a scheduled match, fails to show up at all, or cancels at the last minute, inform your moderator.

+<a name="6.4.4"></a>6.4.4.
+Players who are repeatedly in violation of [6.4.2](/rules#6.4.2) may be warned or suspended per [7.2](/rules#7.2).

 ## <a name="7"></a>7.
 Drops and Suspensions